Killing of Laken Riley is now front and center of US immigration debate and 2024 presidential race

 “That’s a parent’s worst nightmare,” the South Carolina Republican said.

-Riley grew up in Atlanta northern suburbs, graduated from River Ridge High School in Cherokee County and then attended the University of Georgia in Athens.
+Riley grew up in Atlanta's northern suburbs, graduated from River Ridge High School in Cherokee County where she ran on the cross-country team, and then attended the University of Georgia in Athens.
 She later transferred to Augusta University's nursing college, attending classes on its Athens campus not far from the sprawling UGA campus.
 She remained active in the sorority she had joined at UGA.

+“Her smile was extremely infectious, and she spread joy to others everywhere she went,” according to her obituary, which added that she loved nursing and caring for others.

 Riley was attacked near running trails on the UGA campus.
 Police found her body after a friend told police she had not returned from her morning run, authorities said.